-- 170. On information and belief, in response, fairlife and Coca-Cola communicated with media outlets denying that they sourced any of their milk from Fair Oaks Farms, including Windy Ridge or Windy Too, which are two of the farms on or near the Fair Oaks Farms compound. - 171.
-No additional media covered the ARM investigation, or the connection ARM alleged between Fair Oaks Farms / Windy Ridge and Windy Too and the Coopersville fairlife plant following fairlife and Coca-Cola's denial. - 172.
-Around the same time as ARM's 2023 public release and this denial, fairlife and Coca-Cola privately sent ARM a cease-and-desist letter from a law firm in Ohio, followed by a voicemail to the same effect.
-In this letter and voicemail, fairlife and Coca-Cola denied the sourcing from Fair Oaks Farms, insisted that ARM cease making those statements, and threatened a defamation lawsuit. - 173.
-Steve Bos also denied any connection between his farms Windy Ridge and Windy too and Fair Oaks Farms or fairlife in 2023 following the ARM investigation37, telling the Chicago Tribune, "I would like to make it clear that I do not sell milk to [f]airlife, I am not one of the dairies of Fair Oaks Farms, and [Fair Oaks Farms owners] Sue and Mike McCloskey do not have ownership in Windy Ridge Farm." - 174.
+- In the publicization of the investigation, ARM represented that fairlife was still being supplied by Windy Ridge and Windy Too, which was reported in at least one media outlet. - 179.
+On information and belief, in response, fairlife and Coca-Cola communicated with media outlets denying that they sourced any of their milk from Fair Oaks Farms, including Windy Ridge or Windy Too, which are two of the farms on or near the Fair Oaks Farms compound. - 180.
+No additional media covered the ARM investigation, or the connection ARM alleged between Fair Oaks Farms / Windy Ridge and Windy Too and the Coopersville fairlife plant following fairlife and Coca-Cola's denial. - 181.
+Around the same time as ARM's 2023 public release and this denial, fairlife and Coca-Cola privately sent ARM a cease-and-desist letter from a law firm in Ohio, followed by a voicemail message to the same effect.
+In this letter and voicemail, fairlife and Coca-Cola denied the sourcing from Fair Oaks Farms, insisted that ARM cease making those statements, and threatened a defamation lawsuit. - 182.
+Steve Bos also denied any connection between his farms Windy Ridge and Windy too and Fair Oaks Farms or fairlife in 2023 following the ARM investigation, telling the Chicago Tribune, "I would like to make it clear that I do not sell milk to [f]airlife, I am not one of the dairies of Fair Oaks Farms, and [Fair Oaks Farms owners] Sue and Mike McCloskey do not have ownership in Windy Ridge Farm." - 183.
 However, Bos and McCloskey were listed as officers in the 2022 IRS Form 990 for Lake States Dairy Center Inc. in Fair Oaks, Indiana, with Bos listed as the Principal Officer and President and Board member, and McCloskey listed as Secretary and Board member.
 Steve Bos is listed as the Principal Officer and board member for Lake States Dairy Center in the 2023 IRS Form 990.
 The 990s also list the website as fairoaksdairyadventure.com.
 Fair Oaks Farms is a d/b/a for Lake States Dairy Center.

-37 https://plasticsrecycling.org/how-recycling-works/the-plastic-recycling-process/
+&lt;sup>37 https://plasticsrecycling.org/how-recycling-works/the-plastic-recycling-process/.